akeneo/pim-docs/reference/scalability_guide/more_than_1GB_of_product_media_to_export.rst

             - '@oneup_flysystem.archivist_filesystem'
             - '@akeneo_batch.job.job_registry'

-The tag ``pim_connector.archiver`` is removed here to prevent the archiver to be used by the Symfony DI.
+The tag ``pim_connector.archiver`` is removed here to prevent the archiver from being used by the Symfony DI.
 The media archiving will be disabled.

 Write your own archiver
 =======================